uisikdag/uisikdag.github.io/_pages/about.md

 ======
 I am currently working as a Professor of Construction Informatics at the [Department of Architecture in Mimar Sinan Fine Arts University]
 (https://msgsu.edu.tr/akademik/mimarlik-fakultesi/bolumler/mimarlik/).

-I have a Civil Engineering BSc degree from Balikesir University, , and .
+and .
 {: style="text-align: justify;"}

-My academic family members were my MSc supervisior Keith Jones and Robert Falconer(MSc. in Construction Informatics from the University of Greenwich), Ghassan Aouad,Jason Underwood,Nigel Trodd (PhD in Construction Informatics from the University of Salford)
+I hold a Civil Engineering BSc degree from Balikesir University, and, my academic family members are my MSc supervisiors Keith Jones and Robert Falconer(MSc. in Construction Informatics from the University of Greenwich), PhD supervisiors Ghassan Aouad,Jason Underwood,Nigel Trodd, and PhD informal advisors Volker Coors and Sisi Zlatanova (PhD in Construction Informatics from the University of Salford)
-in addition Volker Coors and Sisi Zlatanova, who helped me a lot during my MSc and PhD) and all my primary, secondary school teachers and university academics, and to all my former and current students and former and current research partners and collegues, who has supported / supporting me and thought me that reseach is a path that "which you can never walk alone".

 My MSc research was about AI (Expert Systems) which I completed in 1999 and my Ph.D. research was about BIM-3D GIS integration which I completed in 2007.

 I have started teaching in 1999 and since then I have worked full and part time at (chronological order:)